neams-th-coe/cardinal/doc/content/tutorials/nekrs_outputs.md

 *output file*.
 This can be tedious if you need to achieve a viable CFD solve just to visualize a mesh.

-Cardinal conveniently provides a way to visualize the NekRS CFD mesh.
+Cardinal provides a way to visualize the NekRS CFD mesh.
 Simply set `exact = true` for [NekRSMesh](https://cardinal.cels.anl.gov/source/mesh/NekRSMesh.html) and then run in `--mesh-only` mode.
 For example, you can create a small Cardinal input file,